Schools in Detroit, Michigan, with Trade Programs

 Detroit, Michigan, residents interested in trade programs can find options at many area community colleges and technical institutes.
 Some private institutions, including cosmetology schools, business schools and schools of technology, are also found in this area.
 Trade studies can be found in a wide range of fields, such as healthcare, construction, design, law and technological services.

 Two community colleges found near Detroit and their trade programs are highlighted below.
-You can find information about levels of study and required coursework, then read facts about each school in the table provided at the end of this article.
+You can find information about levels of study and required coursework, then read facts about each school in the table provided.

 - Wayne County Community College offers 2-year degree programs in various trade areas, such as technical service and repair.
 The college has multiple campuses, and the downtown location is only about a mile from Detroit's city center.

-- Henry Ford College is based in Dearborn, approximately 12 miles west of downtown Detroit.
+- Henry Ford College is based in Dearborn, approximately 11 miles from downtown Detroit.
 Students of this college can enroll in certificate or associate's degree programs designed to prepare them for a trade career.